-The Framers of our Constitution were concerned that an expansive and voluminous criminal code was a threat to the liberty they had just won.
+The Framers of our Constitution were concerned that an expansive and voluminous criminal code was a threat to the liberty the nation had just won.
 The original federal criminal code was limited to what was necessary to get the new government started.
 The first federal criminal statutes outlawed approximately 30 crimes, and each one carefully supported the needs of the new enterprise.
 Today, Congress enacts criminal laws not to protect important national interests of a modern nation, but to score political points with an uninformed electorate that has been led to believe that outlawing more and more conduct or increasing the penalty for conduct that is already a crime somehow solves a crime problem.

 “Overcriminalization,” which is the use and abuse of the criminal law instead of civil or administrative law to “solve” every societal problem and punish every mistake, is an unfortunate trend.
 The criminal law should be used to redress only blameworthy conduct, actions that truly deserve the greatest punishment and moral sanction.